Langjökull Ice Cave Tour

 Making your way inside the glacier you'll be able to explore various nooks and chambers and walk over a huge ice crevasse on a specially constructed bridge.
 As you walk further along the tunnel, the ice gets older and its colour gradually changes from white to deep-blue.

 In every chamber you will find interesting information about the glacier on display and for those who would like to get married in the ice cave there's even a small Ice Chapel!

-From the base camp you will board a 8 wheel drive glacier trucks, that will take you to the top of the Ice Cap Glacier, and to the entrance of Into the glacier.
+From the base camp you will board an 8-wheel drive glacier truck, that will take you to the top of the Ice Cap Glacier, and to the entrance of Into the Glacier.
 The truck can take up to 40 passengers.
-They have seats with seat belts, very good heaters, and double glazed windows.
+The trucks have seats with seat belts, very good heaters, and double glazed windows.

 On this tour you will also visit the most powerful hot spring in Europe, Deildartunguhver, and the picturesque Hraunfossar waterfalls, a series of waterfalls formed by rivulets streaming out of a lava field.